 About the Division

-Community Development is comprised of specific Divisions that include Administration, Planning, Building and Safety, Community Preservation, Economic Development, and Housing.
-The Community Development Department is integral to the City’s comprehensive approach for coordinated efforts in addressing community and regional development issues in growth management and environmental quality.
+Community Development is comprised of specific Divisions that include Administration, Planning, Building and Safety, Code Enforcement, Economic Development, and Housing.
+The Community Development Department is integral to the City's comprehensive approach for coordinated efforts in addressing community and regional development issues in growth management and environmental quality.
 Community Development is structured to coordinate and provide technical assistance on issues of current and future land development to the City Council, Planning Commission, Successor Agency, Housing Authority, various other Commissions, and the public.
-It is the Department’s mission to provide this assistance in a highly professional and customer service oriented manner.
+It is the Department's mission to provide this assistance in a highly professional and customer service oriented manner.
 The Community Development Administrative Division oversees the activities performed by the Divisions that make up the Community Development Department.
 The Administrative Division also oversees and coordinates the Department budget.